jeevu94/git-aliases/README.md

 # git-aliases
-Common git aliases that I use on a regular basis.
+Common git aliases that I use regularly.
+(For Windows OS)

 **For Windows:-**
   - Open .gitconfig file located at ```'C:\Users\{username}\.gitconfig'``` .
 Then add the following lines: